 Stewart first gained widespread visibility as a producer/reporter for MTV News' breathrough political coverage Choose or Lose, for which she won a Peabody Award.
 She later served as anchor for ABC World News Now, receiving an Emmy as part of ABC News' coverage of 9/11, and has since interviewed news-makers including President Bill Clinton, Justice Sandra Day O'Connor, singer/activist Bono, author Carl Hiassen, movie titan Steven Spielberg, and U.S. Surgeon General Dr. David Satcher.

 Stewart is a popular speaker at colleges across the country and has moderated events for NYC's 92nd Street Y, The World Science Festival, The Smithsonian Institution, and the New School.
-She was recently the moderator of the 2015 CT Forum, Explorers & Adventurers, and previously Talkin' 'bout My Generation in 2005.
+She was recently the moderator of the 2016 CT Forum, Creative Artists, and previously Explorers & Adventurers in 2015 and Talkin' 'bout My Generation in 2005.

 A graduate of Brown University, Stewart lives in New York City and Woodstock, NY with her husband and son.